twellspring/twellspring.github.io/_posts/2016-06-17-well-formed-hostname-keeps-env-clean.md

 tags: saltstack devops
 ---

 The well formed hostname in my last post helped connect servers to the appropriate pillars/roles while keeping the top file simple.
 One part of the well formed hostname used, three to go.
-Here I want to talk about another foundation of my salt ecosystem:  environments.
-And you guessed it, I use another name part to facilitate environments.
+Another foundational piece of a salt ecosystem is environments, and we can use another name part to facilitate environments.

 I have three salt environments:  test, stage, prod.
-My basic salt development cycle is to develop new features in **TEST** which only has test minions used for testing new salt functionality.
+My basic salt development cycle is to develop new features in test which only has test minions used for testing new salt functionality.
 Once I consider a feature "complete" it gets committed to my salt repo's stage branch, which is used to apply the changes to minions in our staging environment via a highstate.
 If there are no problems the feature gets committed to my salt repo's master branch and applied to minions in our prod environment via highstate.

 <sup>**Note**: SaltStack's default environment is **base**, git's default branch is **master** and  my   datacenter's default environment is **prod**.
 So I have to know the correct "default" to use in the correct place, but they all are the same thing: production.
 The git and salt environment defaults could be changed to prod so all three would match, but since I don't really see them often besides when I first setup a server, it has not been high priority.